 There are several schools of thought on immune system stimulation so again, please speak with your physician regarding this topic.

-What Is the Shelf Life of Elderberry Syrup?
+What Is the Shelf Life?

 The shelf life of this syrup should be about 3 months in the fridge, but that is if you make the version with honey.
 Honey has preservative qualities to it which enhance.
 You can typically compare the shelf life of this syrup to other fruit based homemade syrups.